Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: Methodology

 \subsection{Search space}

-To prevent models from relying on brute-force memorisation, a robust benchmark must define a problem space large enough to exceed the capacity of any model operating under realistic computational constraints in both time and memory.
-In AGITB, tasks typically require predicting a temporal sequence of seven inputs ($|\boldsymbol{\phi}| = N = 7$), each consisting of ten bits ($L = 10$).
-The resulting search space is $S=(\{0,1\}^{10})^7$, which has cardinality $|S| = (2^{10})^7 = 2^{70}$, representing all possible binary input sequences of that length.
+To prevent models from relying on brute-force memorisation, a problem space must be large enough to exceed the capacity of any model operating under realistic computational constraints in both time and memory.
+In AGITB, tasks typically require predicting a temporal sequence of seven inputs ($N = 7$), each consisting of ten bits ($L = 10$).
+The resulting search space is $\mathcal{S}=(\{0,1\}^{L})^N$, which has cardinality $|\mathcal{S}| = 2^{70}$, representing all possible binary input sequences of that length.